 Keep it clean

 Another reader shared with me some rather alarming information about office cleanliness.
 To cut straight to the point, she explained that computer mice and keyboards hold more bacteria than a toilet.
 This information (not surprisingly) pushed her to begin a quick daily cleaning routine in her office.

 From her point of view – and I couldn’t agree more – taking a few minutes each day to wipe down surfaces with disinfectant was well worth her time.
 After all, getting sick is one of the biggest productivity stumbling blocks of them all.

 The last suggestion is one that I can’t wait to try.
 It came from a reader who loves having plants in her office.
 She said they gave her energy, and she’s definitely on to something.

 The benefits of having plants in the workplace have been well documented.
-Not only can they boost your mood and freshen up the atmosphere, but some studies have demonstrated that plants can even boost creativity, reduce stress, and enhance problem solving skills.
+Not only can they boost your mood and freshen up the atmosphere, but some studies have demonstrated that plants can even boost creativity, reduce stress, and enhance problem-solving skills.
 How cool is that?

 So consider adding a small potted plant or two around the office.
 Succulents and spider plants are super low maintenance, or if you prefer a flowering plant that needs some TLC, orchids are always beautiful.

-So thank you again for all of your wonderful suggestions.
+Thank you again for all of your wonderful suggestions.
 And please keep them coming!
 How do you promote productivity in the workplace?
 What strategies do you use to keep your motivation high?
 Let me know below!